RU3YKat/regex-tutorial/regex-email.md

 ### Flags

-Although they are not applied in the email regex, forward slashes `/`, denote a pattern that can optionally be followed by flags.
-Seven flags are currently used in JavaScript regex, all reprsenting a boolean `true` for their respective specifications:
+Although they are not applied in the email regex, forward slashes `/`, denote a pattern that can optionally be followed by flags.<br>The following flags are currently used in JavaScript regex, all reprsenting a boolean `true` for their respective specifications:

 `/d` or hasIndices flag, follows the regex start and end specifications for a capture group.
 It indicates a match of the capture group.<br>
 `/g` or global property flag, tests all possible matches in a string.<br>